-- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Dealer level.
-We recommend discussing the issue with the authorized Can-Am ATV Distributor/Dealer's service manager or owner. - 2.
-If further assistance is required, the Can-Am ATV Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP by writing at the address listed below.
+- In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Dealer level.
+We recommend discussing the issue with the service manager or owner.
+You will find your Can-Am ATV Distributor/Dealer's coordinates on our website at www.brp.com. - 2.
+If further assistance is required, the Can-Am ATV Distributor service department should be contacted in order to resolve the matter. - If the matter still remains unresolved then contact BRP by writing to us at the address listed below.

-For countries within Middle East and Africa please contact our European office: BRP EUROPE N.V.
+For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office:

+BRP EUROPE N.V.

-Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium Tel.: + 32 9 218 26 00
+Customer Assistance Center Skaldenstraat 125 9042 Gent Belgium

+Tel.: +32-9-218-26-00